 To learn more about Ohio’s medical marijuana program, read the article below:

-Interested in getting your medicine in Michigan?
+Interested in getting medical marijuana in Michigan?
 Inform yourself on their marijuana laws by reading the article below:

 Article by: Nicole Skrobin